Geoffrey Rush: 1996–2002: Breakthrough and acclaim

 In 2000, Rush starred in Philip Kaufman's Quills where he played the Marquis de Sade alongside Kate Winslet, Joaquin Phoenix and Michael Caine.
 The film was written by Tony Award winning playwright Doug Wright who adapted the film's screenplay from his play.
 Rush received widespread critical acclaim for his performance with Rolling Stone critic Peter Travers' describing his performance as "volcanic", and "scandalously good".
 For his performance in the film he received his third Oscar nomination this time for Best Actor.
 Rush's career continued at a fast pace, with nine films released from 2001 to 2003.
 In 2002, Rush played Leon Trotsky to Salma Hayek's Frida Kahlo in Julie Taymor's Frida.
 In the reaction to the #MeToo Movement, Hayek wrote an opinion piece in The New York Times detailing the harassment Harvey Weinstein perpetrated against her.
-In the article she wrote about her determination to make the movie and praises Rush for agreeing to act in the film.
+In the article she wrote about her determination to make the movie and praised Rush as a collaborator and for agreeing to act in the film.